 Departure to Amalfi, sailing along the Amalfi coast.
 Along the way, you will admire all the natural beauty and the small seaside villages of Vietri sul Mare, Cetara, Maiori, Minori, Atrani, Amalfi, Conca dei Marini, the Fjord of Furore, Praiano, Positano as well as all the main attractions along the Amalfi coast.

-There will be a couple of stops for swimming and snorkelling in the crystal clear waters of the coast, and a relaxing break with sandwich, fruit and drinks offered on board.
+There will be a couple of stops for swimming and snorkelling in the crystal clear waters of the coast, and a relaxing break with sandwich, snacks and drinks offered on board.

 Stop of 1 hour in Amalfi to visit the ancient Maritime Republic and stop of 1 hour in Positano to explore the “pearl” of the Amalfi coast in complete autonomy; you can decide to have lunch or just to stroll around the small typical streets of the two villages.